 The Board noted that Basic Value V.I.
 Fund's contractual management fee rate ranked in the first quartile, and that the actual management fee rate and total expense ratio ranked in the first and second quartiles, respectively, relative to the Fund's Expense Peers.
 The Board also noted that the Fund has an advisory fee arrangement that includes breakpoints that adjust the fee rate downward as the size of the Fund increases above certain contractually specified levels.
 The Board noted that if the size of the Fund were to decrease, the Fund could lose the benefit of one or more breakpoints.
 The Board further noted that BlackRock and the Board have contractually agreed to a cap on the Fund's total expenses as a percentage of the Fund's average daily net assets on a class-by-class basis.
-Additionally, the Board noted that BlackRock and the Board not
+Additionally, the Board noted that BlackRock and the Board have contractually agreed to a cap on certain operational and recordkeeping fees for the Fund on a class-by-class basis.

 The Board noted that International Index V.I.
 Fund's contractual management fee rate ranked in the first quartile, and that the actual management fee rate and total expense ratio ranked in the first and second quartiles, respectively, relative to the Fund's Expense Peers.
 The Board also noted that BlackRock and the Board have contractually agreed to a cap on the Fund's total expenses as a percentage of the Fund's average daily net assets on a class-by-class basis.
-Additionally, the Board noted that BlackRock and the Board noted that BlackRock and the Board noted that BlackRock and the Board on certain operational and recordkeeping fees for the Fund on a class-by-class basis.
+Additionally, the Board noted that BlackRock and the Board have contractually agreed to a cap on certain operational and recordkeeping fees for the Fund on a class-by-class basis.